MakeSchool-Tutorials/Sushi-Neko-CocosStudio-Cpp/P5-Title-Screen/content.md

 ---
-title: "Move on with this tutorial!"
+title: "Adding a title screen"
-slug: tutorial-page-2
+slug: title-screen
 ---

 #Just regular Markdown

-Content...
+Part 2 to be finished soon!